 Film motion picture cameras use a rotary disc shutter to achieve their exposure times, with shutter speed indicated as a shutter angle.

 - 360° – 1/24 sec

 - 144° – 1/60 sec

 - 45° – 1/198 sec

-Video that is captured at 24 fps with a shutter angle of 180° (1/48 sec), exposes each frame for half of the amount of time.
+Video captured at 24 fps with a shutter angle of 180° (1/48 sec) exposes each frame for half of the time.

 Video Motion Blur

-In still photography, the photographer’s goal is often to freeze motion and provide razor-sharp images.
-In scenes that contain motion, this is achieved with high shutter speeds, anywhere from 1/250 sec – 1/8000 sec.
+In still photography, photographers often aim to freeze motion and provide razor-sharp images.
+In scenes that contain movement, this is achieved with high shutter speeds, anywhere from 1/250 sec – 1/8000 sec.

 Video is different.
 Using high shutter speeds with video content does freeze motion on each frame, resulting in very crisp individual images.
-However, when played back at normal video frame rates, the motion can appear hyper-realistic and gives give a very jittery, unsettled feeling to the viewer.
+However, when played back at standard video frame rates, the action can appear hyper-realistic and give the viewer a jittery, unsettled feeling.

 The following frames show how the motion of a spinning bicycle wheel is blurred at varying shutter speeds.